BOBROSS4780/BOBROSS4780.github.io/README.md

 # ASIC
 **_Ark Survival Information Center_ is website were you can access info about the game ark survival.
-This website includes Dinosaur information, All of the offical arks maps. the game features, The Storyline of Ark, and much more.**
+This website includes Dinosaur information, All of the offical arks maps including recorce maps!
+The Storyline of Ark,and much more.**